gtauzin/kedro-dagster/docs/pages/guide.md

 See the API reference for [`CatalogTranslator`](reference.md#catalogtranslator) for more details.

-!!! note
+#### Dataset `metadata`

-    Each Kedro dataset can take a `metadata` parameter to define additional metadata for the corresponding Dagster asset, such as a description.
-This description will appear in the Dagster UI.
+Each Kedro dataset can take a `metadata` parameter to define additional metadata for the dataset.
+Kedro-Dagster takes advantage of this to populate the corresponding Dagster asset, and propagates parameters such as `description` to the asset.
+A `description` provided this way will appear in the Dagster UI.

-### Group name metadata

 In addition to common metadata like `description`, a Kedro dataset's `metadata` can include a `group_name` field.
 When present, `group_name` is used to set the asset's group in Dagster and overrides the default group inferred from the node's pipeline.
 For multi-asset translations, `group_name` is applied per-AssetOut, allowing each asset produced by a multi-asset to belong to its own group when needed.

 ### Node